 None of the parents I spoke to who left our public schools said they made the decision because of the poor advocacy in the school community, but because of the education quality including the overall learning environment.
 When the worries become unbearable, families leave.

 In this new landscape, it’s not difficult to understand why more and more parents have chosen not to join the PTA.
-The number of the PTA members in my local school are less than 15% of total number of parents and guardians, which explains the following statement from the Parent-teacher Association by Wikipedia, “PTA membership – including the number of affiliated units and of individual members – has been declining for several decades”[iii].
+The number of the PTA members in my local school are about 10% of total number of parents and guardians, which explains the following statement from the Parent-teacher Association by Wikipedia, “PTA membership – including the number of affiliated units and of individual members – has been declining for several decades”[iii].

 Within our school community, the PTA meets the definition of community to its full extent.